Table of Contents

 Shortly after hitting the object, these waves revert to create echoes.
 Then these echoes are visible on the transducer.
 The duration the reflections take to get back helps it determine where or how far away from that location.

-The display unit of a livescope fish finder then changes these signals into a graphic form.
+The display unit of a livescope fish finder like the Lowrance fish finder changes these signals into a graphic form.
 It provides the angler with an image of what is underneath him.
 This image can display fish symbols and depth reading.

 Fish finders may come with all sorts of refinement, from black-and-white 2D pictures to images rendered in full color.
 The great detail also facilitates GPS mapping or allows for a direct connection.
 Fish finders are crucial equipment for amateurs and professionals engaged in fishing.